-The yogis most often practice vegetarianism basing it not only on the ethical grounds, but also stating that the meat is very often toxic, inflicts poisoning, doesn’t have enough important vitamins, minerals and has too much protein.
+The yogis most often practice vegetarianism basing it not only on the ethical grounds but also stating that the meat is very often toxic, inflicts poisoning, doesn’t have enough important vitamins, minerals and has too much protein.
 Many yogis state that meat consumption is unnatural and our body (teeth, intestines) are not suited for humans to be carnivores.

-Philosophy of the yoga nutrition
+Philosophy of yoga nutrition

-According to the yoga philosophy the food is divided into three categories based on the energy it gives (gunas): sattva, rajas and tamas.
+According to the yoga philosophy, the food is divided into three categories based on the energy it gives (gunas): sattva, rajas and tamas.

-Sattva symbolizes purity, cleanliness and clarity.
+Sattva symbolises purity, cleanliness and clarity.
 The foods that belong to this category are the most suitable for those practising yoga.
 It is said that sattva food feeds the body, gives it energy and at the same time calms the mind and helps to reach harmony.

-This food group includes: grains, fresh vegetables and legumes, fruit, whole-meal baked goods, dairy, nuts, honey, herbal tea.
+This food group includes grains, fresh vegetables and legumes, fruit, whole-meal baked goods, dairy, nuts, honey, herbal tea.

-Rajas symbolizes passion, action and anxiety.
+Rajas symbolise passion, action and anxiety.
 This food group is the opposite of the sattva – it brings the body and mind out of the balance, it tires the mind even if it feeds the body.

-This food group includes: various hot spices, coffee, tea, salt, chocolate, onions, garlic, and the food that is to hot, too spicy, too salty or too bitter.
+This food group includes various hot spices, coffee, tea, salt, chocolate, onions, garlic, and the food that is to hot, too spicy, too salty or too bitter.